athomasq/athomasq.github.io/threads/software-eats-marxism.md

 Software is eating the world: this is the breakthrough that eluded every previous top-down resource allocation method (eg socialism).

 Localization + computing power + increasing returns from network effects solves Hayek's information problem.
-Moore's Law wins.

 People focus too much on the micro aspects of resource-sharing (labor policy, taxation, unit economics).
 They're missing the macro.